 When is the next ArtWeek?

-Mark your calendars for April 27 – May 6, 2018!
-Applications for submitting events will open on November 1, 2017; the early bird application deadline will be January 8, 2018, and the final deadline will be on February 28.
-The full schedule is revealed in late March/early April – so be sure to sign up HERE for our newsletter stay on top of all the latest news.
+Mark your calendars for April 26 – May 5, 2019!
+Applications for submitting events will open on November 1, 2018; the early bird application deadline will be January 11, 2019, and the final deadline will be on February 22.
+The full calendar of events is revealed in late March/early April to the general public – so be sure to sign up HERE for our newsletter stay on top of all the latest news.

 What is ArtWeek?

-ArtWeek is affordable fun for anyone with a creative sense of adventure.
-A ten-day award-winning spring festival featuring unique and unexpected experiences that are participatory, interactive, or offer behind-the-scenes access to artists or the creative process, each ArtWeek event is a one-of-a-kind celebration that people won’t want to miss (especially since many are FREE, although some range in price up to $50).
-Since fall 2013, ArtWeek has featured nearly 1,000 events involving more than 900 organizations and partners!
+Now celebrated annually each spring, ArtWeek is affordable fun for anyone with a creative sense of adventure.
+A ten-day award-winning festival featuring unique and unexpected experiences that are participatory, interactive, or offer behind-the-scenes access to artists or the creative process, each ArtWeek event is a one-of-a-kind celebration that people won’t want to miss (especially since many are FREE although some range in price up to $50).

 Is ArtWeek statewide now?